akasumitlamba/tceV1.0/TESTING_GUIDE.md

 ## Common Issues to Watch For
 1. CSV import fails with incorrect file format
 2. Status changes not saving correctly
-3. Comments or evidence not appearing in exported CSV
+3. Comments not appearing in exported CSV
 4. Application freezing with large CSV files
 5. Data loss between import and export